most-of-us/most-of-us.github.io/definitions.md

 ***Supernatural*** - of or relating to an order of existence beyond the visible observable universe

-***Technology*** - methods, systems, and devices which are the result of scientific knowledge being used for practical purposes.
+***Technology*** - methods, systems, and devices which are the result of scientific knowledge being used for practical purposes

 ----